tsgates/arch-wiki-markdown/wiki/Tomb.md

 Tomb
 ====

-> Summary
+Related articles

-Information on installing and configuring Tomb
+-   Disk Encryption

-> Related
+-   TrueCrypt

-TrueCrypt
+-   Tcplay

 From the official website:

 Tomb is 100% free and open source software to make strong encryption easy to use.